eramons/techblog/content/post/thinkpadw500.md

 ### 2.1.
 Dissassembling

-Before starting the disassembling, I considered this the scariest part.
+This was for me the scariest part.
 Even if I had a SPI flasher, I had never used it before.
 Reading the rom and flashing coreboot on the Librem is possible without having to disassemble the machine.
 And I had never bricked it (fingers crossed), so I have never needed the flasher.
 However most chips don't allow to flash a new firmware through the internal programmer, so I had to disassemble:

  * to read the complete existing rom (including bios, flash descriptor, ME and Gbe)
  * to flash coreboot for the first time